 Another dissatisfied book reader wrote about their difficulty in using the app, especially at the beginning due to the unfixed bugs.

-But then again, like the previous case, the company responded to the issue and had no further discussions about the complaint.
+But then again, like in the previous case, the company responded to the issue and had no further discussions about the complaint.

 On the bright side, others said that the app helped them develop their book reading habit through having fun learning new things from great authors while keeping the balance between the “most useful” and the “enjoyable” part of the reading experience.

-Similar to my experience with the Athena reading app, one of them shared that it helped her to catch up on books albeit her busy schedule, giving her a sense of accomplishment.
+Similar to my experience with the Athena reading app, one of them shared that it helped her to catch up on books albeit with her busy schedule, giving her a sense of accomplishment.
 Thus, it motivates her to read more.

 Nick-SF, another user, agreed with the previous idea by recognizing that the app follows an ideal length to read more books, though he can’t spare a day reading them.

-“I like to think of myself as a reader but I always end up giving up on books half-way through.
+“I like to think of myself as a reader but I always end up giving up on books halfway through.
 With these revolvers, I really feel like I understood the core competencies of the books without having to dedicate weeks to ultimately give up on it,” he wrote.

-Given these circumstances, the Athena reading app demonstrates how it tremendously helped many book readers to learn new things, especially for writers like you.
+Given these circumstances, the Athena reading app demonstrates how it tremendously helped many book readers to learn new things, especially writers like you.